 The study utilises cradle-to-grave impacts based on global market production mixes unless more specific data was considered more appropriate.
-For example, waste management specific to Europe was chosen due to the installation location.
+For example, waste management specific to Europe was chosen due to the geographical coverage for the 1200.

 Primary data was collected from Ribbon based on energy consumption through simulated loads, component data sourced from compliance documentation and transport routes.
-Primary data relating to the scope 1 and 2 emissions from the subcontract manufacturer was also gained.
+Primary data relating to the scope 1 and 2 emissions from the sub-contract manufacturer were also gained.